myspc-development/art-test/CONTRIBUTING.md

 bash tests/check-widget-manifests.sh
 ```

-These tools are described in the [Development Setup](README.md#development-setup) section of the README.
+These tools are documented in [docs/development-setup.md](docs/development-setup.md).
 For more details on the testing workflow see [docs/testing-strategy.md](docs/testing-strategy.md).

 When working on JavaScript sources or block files make sure to rebuild the
 compiled assets so `wp_enqueue_script()` loads valid code.
 React components are